FigueiroaAndre/FCC-Tribute-Page/README.md

 # FCC-Tribute-Page

-This page is mt solution from [this](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page) FreeCodeCamp project.
+This page is my solution from [this](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-tribute-page) FreeCodeCamp project.

-## Status

-**Not Finished**

-## Resources